 With both methods are valid, with multi-armed bandit testing, you can:

-• Increase your efficiency: Traffic is re-allocated toward winning variations over time, so you don’t have to wait until the end of the experiment for the final answer.
+- Increase your efficiency: Traffic is re-allocated toward winning variations over time, so you don’t have to wait until the end of the experiment for the final answer.

-• Have a shorter testing duration: Traffic that would have gone to underperforming variations in a classical test can be redirected to high-performing variations, which helps you separate the good and bad A/B tests faster.
+- Have a shorter testing duration: Traffic that would have gone to underperforming variations in a classical test can be redirected to high-performing variations, which helps you separate the good and bad A/B tests faster.

-• Decrease your cost: If you have an underperforming arm in your experiment, classical tests cause you to lose potential clicks and/or new customers because an equal amount of traffic will be sent to them.
+- Decrease your cost: If you have an underperforming arm in your experiment, classical tests cause you to lose potential clicks and/or new customers because an equal amount of traffic will be sent to them.
 With multi-armed bandit testing, you can avoid this costly situation by constantly funneling traffic toward winning variations.

 Author

 Becky is the Senior Content Marketing Manager at TUNE.
-Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
+Before TUNE, she handled content strategy and marketing communications at several tech startups in the Bay Area.
 Becky received her bachelor's degree in English from Wake Forest University.
-After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.
+After a decade in San Francisco and Seattle, she has returned home to Charleston, SC, where you can find her strolling through Hampton Park with her pup and enjoying the simple things between adventures with friends and family.

 Leave a Reply